MaskRay/ccls/README.md

 Eventually, cquery will be published in the vscode extension marketplace and you will be able to install and run it without any additional steps.
-To use cquery you need to clone this repository, build it, and then open vscode in this folder.
+To use cquery you need to clone this repository, build it, and then run the vscode extension in the `vscode-client` folder.

 ```bash
 # Build cquery